aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Function `extract_all`

-Extracts the entire amount from the passed-in <code>coin</code>, where the original token is modified in place.
+Extracts the entire amount from the passed&#45;in <code>coin</code>, where the original token is modified in place.

 <pre><code>public fun extract_all&lt;CoinType&gt;(coin: &amp;mut coin::Coin&lt;CoinType&gt;): coin::Coin&lt;CoinType&gt;<br/></code></pre>